microtrain/bootcamp/05-HTML/README.md

 # Chapter 5: HTML

-In this chapter we will focus on the fundamentals of HTML and building a personal website aimed at personal branding.
+In this chapter, we will focus on the fundamentals of HTML and building a personal website aimed at personal branding.
 The [Mozilla Developer Network](https://developer.mozilla.org/en-US/) (MDN) is great resource for development.
 Many of the lessons and pre-reading assignments will refer to MDN.

-In this section you will learn:
+In this chapter, you will learn:
 * How to build a basic web page with HTML
 * How to publish a website on GitHub
 * How to build a web form